vegarsti/csvprint/README.rst

 Markdown example
 ----------------

-Note that this also supports left and right justification (not centered for now).
+Markdown output also supports left and right justification (not centered for now).

 ::